nick-ng/poe-map-team/LAB_GEMS.md

 - 2.0 Storm Rain (2, Storm Rain of the Conduit, Storm Rain of the Fence)
 - 2.0 Summon Lightning Golem (1, Summon Lightning Golem of Hordes)
 - 2.0 Summon Reaper (2, Summon Reaper of Revenants, Summon Reaper of Eviscerating)
-- 1.9 Shield Crush (1, Shield Crush of the Chieftain)
 - 1.0 Cleave (1, Cleave of Rage)
 - 1.0 Earthquake (1, Earthquake of Amplification)
 - 1.0 Earthshatter (2, Earthshatter of Prominence, Earthshatter of Fragility)